Gauntlet-Pipeline/pipeline/docs/frontend/chat-agent-orchestrator.md

 - Provide concept + details + confidence score
 - Identify topic and learning objective

-**PDF Processing**:
+**Multi-Source Processing**:

-- If `pdfUrl` is provided, fetches PDF and converts to base64 data URL
+- **PDF**: If `pdfUrl` is provided, sends PDF directly to AI model as file attachment
-- Sends PDF directly to AI model as file attachment
+- **Website URL**: If `websiteUrl` is provided, instructs OpenAI to fetch and analyze the URL natively
-- Falls back to text-only if PDF fetch fails
+- **Text**: Direct content analysis from user message
-- Supports both direct PDF analysis and text extraction
+- Supports flexible combinations of sources for comprehensive fact extraction

 **Input**: